alejoceballos/dumb-keyboard/README.md

 .
 .
 ```
 All right, now there is no display to show the results.
-Let's start with a simple read only one.
+Let me start with a simple read only one.
 ```javascript 1.8
 // src/components/CalculatorMachine/CalculatorMachine.js
 .